Tobias Hans

-Tobias Hans (born 1 February 1978) is a German politician of the Christian Democratic Union (CDU) who served as Minister-President of Saarland from 2018 to 2022.
+Tobias Theodor Hans (born 1 February 1978) is a German politician of the Christian Democratic Union (CDU) who served as Minister-President of Saarland from 2018 to 2022.

 Political career

 Hans became a member of the Landtag of Saarland after the Saarland state election in 2009.
 On 24 November 2015, Hans was elected as chairman of the CDU Parliamentary Group in the Landtag of Saarland.

-As one of the Saarland's representatives at the Bundesrat, Hans serves on the Committee on Foreign Affairs, the Committee on Defence and the Committee on Cultural Affairs.
-He is also a member of the German-French Friendship Group set up by the Bundesrat and the French Senate.
+As one of the Saarland's representatives at the Bundesrat, Hans served on the Committee on Foreign Affairs, the Committee on Defence and the Committee on Cultural Affairs.
+He was also a member of the German-French Friendship Group set up by the Bundesrat and the French Senate.

 Hans was a CDU delegate to the Federal Convention for the purpose of electing the President of Germany in 2017 and 2022.

 On 1 March 2018, Hans was elected as Minister-President of Saarland by a 40 to 11 vote.
 He is the youngest serving head of a German state government.

 Amid the COVID-19 pandemic in Germany, Hans co-chaired – alongside Silvia Breher, Hendrik Hoppenstedt, Yvonne Magwas and Paul Ziemiak – the CDU’s first ever digital national convention in 2021.